78qw5ojhj/78qw5ojhj/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

-Stupid stuff, github won't use it, eat shit
+Stupid stuff, won't use github, eat shit

 <!---
 78qw5ojhj/78qw5ojhj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.